wordofwarning/wordofwarning.org/current/2017-autumnwinter/2destlang/index.md

 Box Office Tel: 0843 208 6000 (The Lowry)

 #### Access Information
 Age advisory: *tbc* (parental/guardian discretion).
-With no interval, the show duration is *tbc*.
+With no interval, the show lasts approximately 65 minutes.
 English spoken word, movement, video and music.
 For specific age + access information please email <mailto:info@habmcr.org> or call 0161 232 6086.

 #### More
 >*We are all ageing.
 As I write this, and as you read it.
 Time passes.*